Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Jeffrey Thomas Kvaal - Instinet LLC

 Yes.
 I would like to delve into the margin structure a bit, if we could.
 Could you update us on a couple of the other variables on gross margin that we might see some improvement over the next few quarters?
 And particularly, Ken, you've talked about memory pricing.
-And then, of course, you've talked about some (36:20) APAC wins as well.
+And then, of course, you've talked a lot about some APAC wins as well.

 Ken Miller - Juniper Networks, Inc.